polkadot-js/api/packages/api/README.md

 - [Polkadot-JS UI](https://github.com/polkadot-js/apps) A user-interface that allows you to make transactions, query the network or participate in actions on the network such as referendums and staking
 - [Polkabot](https://gitlab.com/Polkabot) Polkabot is a Matrix chatbot that keeps an eye on the Polkadot network.
 You can see Polkabot in action in https://matrix.to/#/#polkadot-network-status:matrix.org
-- (Polkawallet.io)[https://polkawallet.io] and [Polkawallet (Github)](https://github.com/polkawallet-io/polkawallet-RN/) and  A mobile wallet for the Polkadot network, available on both Androind and iOS
+- [Polkawallet.io](https://polkawallet.io) and [Polkawallet (Github)](https://github.com/polkawallet-io/polkawallet-RN/) A mobile wallet for the Polkadot network to manage funds and make transactions, available on both Androind and iOS

 ## Classes